oneapi-src/oneDAL/docs/source/includes/nearest-neighbors/knn-introduction.rst

 .. *******************************************************************************/

-:math:`k`-NN :capterm:`classification` algorithm infers the class for the new feature vector by computing majority vote of the :math:`k` nearest observations from the training set.
+:math:`k`-NN :capterm:`classification` and :capterm:`search` algorithm infers the class for the new feature vector by computing majority vote of the :math:`k` nearest observations from the training set for :capterm:`classification` problem and search closest in distance for the new feature vector to the training set for :capterm:`search` problem.

 .. |t_math| replace:: :ref:`Training <knn_t_math>`
 .. |t_brute_f| replace:: :ref:`Brute-force <knn_t_math_brute_force>`